SeanShubin/devon/README.md

 Features
 ===
 - no unnecessary punctuation
-- the notation only gives special meaning to 11 characters
+- the notation only gives special meaning to 11 characters (6 structural, 4 whitespace, and quote)
 - whitespace outside of a quoted string is not significant
 - language independent (no language specific words like "true", "false", "null")
 - maps to common data structures